Code of Student Rights & Responsibilities

 Code of Student Rights and Responsibilities

-The Code of Student Rights and Responsibilities sets forth the specific authority and responsibility of Utah Tech University to maintain appropriate discipline by outlining guidelines for appropriate student conduct and to create an educational environment wherein individual students and groups of students can accomplish meaningful academic goals.
-The purpose of the policy is to protect individuals, the campus, and the University community as well as create an environment conducive to achieving the academic mission of the University.
+The Code of Student Rights and Responsibilities sets forth the specific authority and responsibility of Utah Tech University to maintain appropriate discipline by outlining guidelines for appropriate student conduct and to create an educational environment in which students can accomplish meaningful academic goals.
+The purpose of the policy is to protect individuals, the campus, and the University community, and to create an environment conducive to achieving the academic mission of the University.

 The information contained in this catalog is meant as an introduction to Student Rights and Responsibilities.
-To read the complete policy, go to the Policy Library.
-Although formal procedures are outlined in the Student Code, the University encourages informal resolution of problems when it is appropriate and adequate to the seriousness of the issue.
+The Student Conduct Code Policy 552, Student Academic and Professional Misconduct Policy 555, and a complete list of student policies are available in the Policy Library.
+Although formal procedures are outlined in the Student Code, the University encourages informal resolution of problems when appropriate and adequate to the seriousness of the issue.

 1. Student Rights